mescedia/vsearchd/README.md

-See example folder for basic usage and additinal information.
+See example folder for basic usage and additional information.